NickSeagull/my-windows/README.md

 **✅ [Slack](https://slack.com) - Work chat**

-- I use Slack mainly for work, although I also chat from time to time in the Functional
+- I use Slack mainly for work, although I also chat from time to time in the Functional Programming

 **👜 [Unigram](https://github.com/UnigramDev/Unigram) - A Telegram client optimized for Windows 10**